EvoCBR 2018: Workshop on Evolutionary Computation and CBR

 We encourage everyone to make the research presented at this workshop reproducible.
 This means making the source code, the data and the experiments available to the workshop participants specifically and research community in general if possible.
 This is not required, only encouraged.

 All papers are to be submitted via the EasyChair system and can be submitted here.
 Papers should be in Springer LNCS format.
 Author's instructions, along with LaTeX and Word macro files, are available at Springer's website.
+Submitted technical papers must be no longer than 5 pages for short papers (representing preliminary work) and 10 pages for full papers.

 Submissions should be original papers that have not already been published elsewhere.
 However, papers may include previously published results that support a new theme, as long as all past publications are fully referenced.